-Course standards, competencies and Work Study Practices will be assessed on a four point scale along with one of four achievement levels; Proficient With Distinction, Proficient, Partially Proficient, or Substantially Below Proficient.
+Course standards, competencies and Work Study Practices will be assessed on a four point scale based on these four achievement levels; Proficient With Distinction, Proficient, Partially Proficient, or Substantially Below Proficient.
 Students who score in the Substantially Below Proficient range will not be issued credit for the course until successful competency recovery takes place.

 Summative assessments will assess one or more course standards.
-Each standard will receive a score based on the student responses on the assessment.
-Each course competency is based on a group of similar standards and the competency score is based on standards scores that make up that competency.
-The letter grade for the course will be determined by the competency scores for the course.
+Each standard will receive a score based on the students' responses on the assessment.
+Each course competency is based on a group of similar standards.
+The competency score is based on standards scores that make up that competency.
+The letter grade for the course will be determined by the competency grade for the course.
 All scores will appear in the Parent Portal of PowerSchool for overall course grades.
+Course credit is earned when proficiency is obtained in each competency for the course.